Home >> Ask a question >> Health Advice

 Kinked neck remedies

 Almost all of us have experienced an unpleasant crick in the neck at some time or the other.
 Most often, these cricks develop since we sleep in awkward positions, although there can be other reasons as well.
 You can identify a crick by a noticeable lack of motion in turning your head from side to side accompanied by a general ache in the neck.
+In cases where the crick is more acute, you will notice a slight swelling in the affected area.
+Cricks are also inclined to spread the pain into the same shoulder blade as the neck.
+This is because the muscle normally originates beneath the skull and enters just over the shoulder blade.

 There are some remedies to ease the pain caused by this condition.
 Since this condition is most frequently caused by awkward sleeping positions, it may be a good idea to rethink your pillow and mattress to begin with.
 You need to observe if your pillow has a pit in it or if your mattress appears to have been redesigned with your shape embedded in it.
-If you find any of these, it’s the perfect time to change them.
+If you find any of these, its the perfect time to change them.

 You can also apply a powerful mentholated ointment on your neck.
 Then cover your neck by tying around a woolen scarf tightly.
 This is likely to cause a bit of a burning sensation but the throbbing neck muscles will be soothed and healed by the warmth emitted by the application.
 You can also apply a warm compress which will enhance the healing process.
 Consult your doctor who can prescribe anti inflammatory medication which will be needed to be taken as per the dosage.
 A heating pad is also quite effective in obtaining relief from the pain.
 Try and keep yourself as active as possible.
 Resume your normal daily routine as bed rest is not required.